-The first step to measuring for a garage door is to find the size of the opening.
-Find the length and height — labeled 1 and 2 on the diagram — of your rough opening to determine what size garage door you need.
-To find both figures, measure from the two widest points of your garage door opening.
-The door’s rough opening will be slightly larger than the door you’ll need, and a finished opening should be equal to the size of the door you’ll need.
+Find the length and height of your rough opening — labeled 1 and 2 on the diagram — to determine what size garage door you need.
+Measure from the two widest points of your garage door opening.
+The door’s rough opening will be slightly larger than the door you’ll need.
+A finished opening should equal the size you need.

-Your garage door’s new track will fit in the areas to the left and right of the garage door opening.
-Measure the strip of wall on the left and right margins of your garage door— labeled 3 and 4 on the diagram.
-You’ll need a minimum of three and three-quarter inches per side to install the track for a standard torsion spring, standard extension springand the EZ-SET® Torsion Spring System.
-You’ll need at least five and a half inches for the EZ-SET® Extension Spring System.
+Your garage door’s new track should fit in the areas to the sides of the garage door opening.
+Measure the wall strip on your garage door’s side margins — labeled 3 and 4 on the diagram.
+You’ll need a minimum of 3 ¾ inches per side to install the track for a standard torsion spring, standard extension spring and the EZ-SET® Torsion Spring System.
+You’ll need at least 5 ½ inches for the EZ-SET® Extension Spring System.

 If you are installing doors for a two-door garage, the center post between both doors will need double the distance.
-This space should be at least seven and a half inches for a standard extension or torsion spring or the EZ-SET® Torsion Spring System.
-For the EZ-SET® Extension Spring System, you will need at least 11 inches
+This space should be at least 7 ½ inches for a standard extension or torsion spring or the EZ-SET® Torsion Spring System.
+For the EZ-SET® Extension Spring System, you will need at least 11 inches.

-If the height of your garage door stretches out above the opening, start measuring your headroom from the top of the door.
+If the height of your garage door stretches above the opening, measure your headroom from the top.

 Garage Door Measurement Tips